 Sugarcane farming in Kenya is a valuable venture due to high demand and diverse uses.
 By choosing the right varieties and following good farming practices, farmers can achieve high yields and steady income.
 In addition, leveraging factory contracts and value chains helps secure better prices and reduce market risks.

-Furthermore, treating sugarcane farming as a business—investing in quality inputs, timely field operations, and careful post-harvest handling—ensures long-term profitability and growth in Kenya’s sugar sector.
+Treating sugarcane farming as a business—investing in quality inputs, timely field operations, and careful post-harvest handling—ensures long-term profitability and growth in Kenya’s sugar sector.